-Students who are returning from a leave of absence that was not approved by the Division of Graduate Education must be readmitted through Graduate Education before they can register for any classes.
+Students who are returning from a leave of absence that was not approved by the Graduate College must be readmitted through the Graduate College before they can register for any classes.
 There is a \$70.00 nonrefundable charge.

-Continuous Enrollment Policies for students on Internship and for students who are defending their dissertations: Students who are on Internship must be registered for a 1 hour course (GRD 595: Continuing Registration OR PSY 784: Internship) during both the Fall and Spring semesters of their internship year.
+Continuous Enrollment Policies for students on Internship and for students who are defending their dissertations: Students who are on Internship must be registered for a 1 hour course (GRD 595: Continuing Registration OR PSY792 Research OR PSY 795 Continuing Registration) during both the Fall and Spring semesters of their internship year.

 Doctoral students have a continuous registration requirement.
 Also, in order for student loans NOT to become due, the student must be continuously enrolled.
 PSY 795 (Enrollment in Continuing Registration) satisfies those needs.
-GRD 595 (Continuing Registration) is an exclusive one-credit course, offered by the Division of Graduate Education, designed for interns who have completed all program requirements except the internship.
+GRD 595 (Continuing Registration) is an exclusive one-credit course, offered by the Graduate College, designed for interns who have completed all program requirements except the internship.
 Tuition and fees are waived under this course, and students pay a minimal processing fee each semester they enroll.

-A REMINDER: You must be enrolled for at least one credit hour that appears on the plan of study or one hour of appropriate graduate level credit during the semester in which you defend your dissertation.
+A REMINDER: You must be enrolled for at least one credit hour of PSY 799 Dissertation that appears on the plan of study or one hour of appropriate graduate level credit during the semester in which you defend your dissertation.